 Some editors made a list of slangwords found in the Third (including jazz, crazy, hot, dig, beef up) and wrote whole paragraphs using them.
 “Ain’t ain’t wrong any more,” headlines announced.
 And that just would not do.

 It turned out that almost every one of the slangwords editors took exception to in the Third Edition could be found in the Second Edition which they were sanctifying as the divine standard of English usage.
 The naysayers who were rejecting the Third in favor of the Second had not even bothered to check the Second to see if the words were there.

-And, in sermons, it is practically a Mosaic law that we can say anything we wish so long as it’s a quote.
+And, in sermons, it is practically a Mosaic law that we can say anything we wish so long as it’s in quotations.
 Any unusual position we take on a doctrine or text should have a reference to back it up.
 So long as we can cite someone else as the authority for the position, we’re safe.

 After the release of Webster’s Third, never again would a dictionary be allowed to serve as the supreme court of the language.
 The die was cast, the gate was unlocked.
 Never again would we be able to pen that flock again.

 It seems to be a human thing.
-We need an authority, don’t we?
+We do like our authorities, don’t we?

 Otherwise, without an authority–someone to say this is the standard–how do we teach English usage and proper writing?
 How does a teacher mark a paper, red-circling some words as unacceptable and blue-lining others as great?